Himanshu49Gaur/Python_Tools/IWP/readme.md

 ## FAQ

 1. **Is prior experience in Java mandatory?**
-   - Yes, foundational knowledge is required, but tutorials for beginners are included[file:1].
+   - Yes, foundational knowledge is required, but tutorials for beginners are included.
 2. **Are all lab experiments required?**
-   - Yes, each experiment contributes to overall learning outcomes and assessment[file:1].
+   - Yes, each experiment contributes to overall learning outcomes and assessment.
 3. **Can I use frameworks like AngularJS and NodeJS in projects?**
    - Absolutely!
-Modern frameworks are covered and encouraged for advanced projects[file:1].
+Modern frameworks are covered and encouraged for advanced projects.

 ---